Healthy sleep in old age

 smartsleep Schlafmagazin: Älterer Mann hält Mittagsschlaf und schläft im Sitzen am Tag

-#1 Make up for missing sleep
+#1 Make up for lost sleep

-#2 Keeping physically and mentally active
+#2 Stay physically and mentally active

 #3 Fresh air, daylight and exercise

-4. Sleeping pills in the elderly
+4. Sleeping pills for older people

 5. Conclusion